eanders-ms/pxt-3d/README.md

 - [ ] Improve perspective projection.
 - [ ] Find a way to support depth buffer on device -- currently getting an out-of-memory error (panic 22).
-- [ ] Proper triangle/view frustom clipping (need to split triangles when partially clipped).
+- [ ] Proper triangle/view frustum clipping (need to split triangles when partially clipped).
 - [ ] Child objects / object hierarchies.
 - [ ] Make a better looking demo scene.
 Maybe a spaceship flying through a city ala https://youtu.be/XezcZVu66QI?t=485 ?.
 Requires depth buffer.
 - [ ] Experiment with other types of lighting.
 More creative palettes, greyscale, etc.